quchen/voron/buildlog.md

 ![](pictures/2022-10-31_11_octopus-with-drivers.jpg)

-The gap in the drivers line is because motor 2 (0-based indexing) has two slots, so I’ve skipped motor 2.2 and only used 2.1.
+The gap in the drivers line is because motor 2 (0-based indexing) has two slots, so I’ve skipped motor 2.2 and only used 2.1. **Note:** I later found out this was a incorrect, it is corrected in a later step!
+There are 8 driver slots for 8 drivers, but there are 9 motor slots, and the driver in position 2 of 7 (0-based) has two motor slots that can be driven by the same driver.
+It is valid wiring, looks awkward, and would at least not fry the board if done this way.

 This step took me around 20min, but I also watched a video on how to assemble the heatbed which I still have to add, bringing the electrical part to 3h, with